 College students barely get enough sleep.
-Failure to sleep for the recommended hours will contribute to health complications in the short and long run.
+Moreover, failure to sleep for the recommended hours will contribute to health complications in the short and long run.

 For example, lack of adequate sleep can result in weight gain in the short run and lack of focus in the long run.
 Healthy eating habits influence your quality of sleep.
-High levels of carbs and sugar during the day are linked to less restful sleep, while healthy food such as fatty fish high in fiber contributes to better sleep.
+High levels of carbs and sugar during the day are linked to less restful sleep, while healthy recipes such as fatty fish high in fiber contribute to better sleep.

 2. Better Academic Performance

 Some foods such as refined foods and those high in sugar could slow your brain function.
 Thus, causing low productivity, poor memory, short concentration span, and overall poor academic performance.
-On the other hand, healthy foods provide the needed energy for your brain to focus and remain alert.
+On the other hand, healthy recipes provide the needed energy for a college student’s brain to focus and remain alert.
 Therefore, eating healthy will make you focus in class and feel more efficient.